Skip to content

 TL;DR

-PointAlign is proposed to apply feature-level alignment regularization to point cloud tokens at intermediate LLM layers (aligned with Q-Former outputs) in 3D VLMs.
-By training only a lightweight alignment projector and LoRA adapters, the method effectively prevents geometric information from degrading during language modeling, achieving a 7.50pp improvement on open-vocabulary classification.
+PointAlign is proposed to apply feature-level alignment regularization on point cloud tokens in the intermediate layers of a 3D VLM's LLM (aligned with Q-Former outputs).
+By training only lightweight alignment projectors and LoRA adapters, it effectively prevents the degradation of geometric information during language modeling, achieving a 7.50pp improvement in open-vocabulary classification.

 Background & Motivation

-Background: 3D vision-language models (3D VLMs) are critical for applications such as robotics, autonomous driving, and AR, yet remain limited by the scarcity of 3D-text paired data.
+Background: 3D Vision-Language Models (3D VLMs) are crucial for applications such as robotics, autonomous driving, and AR, yet they are constrained by the scarcity of 3D-text paired data.

-Limitations of Prior Work: Existing methods (PointLLM, ShapeLLM, MiniGPT-3D) rely solely on next-token prediction loss for training, with only language tokens providing supervision signals.
-This leads to: - Low utilization efficiency of limited 3D data - Progressive degradation and loss of valuable geometric information in intermediate representations as they propagate through LLM layers
+Limitations of Prior Work: Existing methods (PointLLM, ShapeLLM, MiniGPT-3D) rely solely on next-token prediction (NTP) loss for training, where only language tokens provide supervision signals.
+This results in: - Low efficiency in utilizing limited 3D data. - Gradual degradation and loss of valuable geometric information in intermediate representations as they propagate through different LLM layers.

-Key Challenge: The language modeling objective only rewards geometric features that directly contribute to next-token prediction, while structural cues useful for spatial reasoning but irrelevant to the current language task are discarded during training.
+Key Challenge: The language modeling objective only rewards geometric features that directly contribute to predicting the next token, while structural cues useful for spatial reasoning but irrelevant to the current language task are discarded during training.

-Goal: To explicitly supervise point cloud tokens at intermediate LLM layers to preserve fine-grained 3D geometric-semantic information, without introducing any inference overhead.
+Goal: To maintain fine-grained 3D geometric-semantic information by explicitly supervising point cloud tokens in intermediate LLM layers without increasing inference overhead.

-Core Idea: A consistency loss is employed to align point cloud tokens at intermediate LLM layers with frozen Q-Former outputs via a lightweight alignment projector, which is discarded at inference time with zero additional cost.
+Core Idea: A consistency loss is used to align point cloud tokens in intermediate LLM layers with frozen Q-Former outputs via a lightweight alignment projector.
+The projector is discarded during inference, incurring zero additional overhead.

 Method